Hi, and welcome to

 Personally living with hypermobile Ehlers-Danlos Syndrome was a huge driving force in why I became a physio in the first place.
-Now I aim to use my formal training and constantly growing professional expertise, hand in hand with my own lived experience, to help others like me to live the best lives they can.

 About Me

-I am a UK-based, HCPC-registered Physiotherapist and member of the Chartered Society of Physiotherapists.
+I am a UK-based, HCPC-registered Physiotherapist and member of the Chartered Society of Physiotherapists, currently working full time in the NHS as an outpatient musculoskeletal physiotherapist.

 Outside of Hypermobility Spectrum Disorder and Hypermobile Ehlers-Danlos Syndrome, here are a few of my other clinical interests: